-- 1. Failure to achieve 70% in the theory and/or technical components prior to any remedial activities during the Student Lab program phase in two courses according to the requirements described in the respective course syllabus/guidelines. - 2.
-Failure to achieve 70% in the theory and/or technical components after completion of remedial activities during the Student Lab program phase in two courses described in the respective course syllabus/guidelines. - 3.
+- 1. Failure to achieve 70% in the theory and/or technical components prior to any remedial activities during the Student Lab program phase in two courses according to the requirements described in the respective course syllabus/quidelines. - 2.
+Failure to achieve 70% in the theory and/or technical components after completion of remedial activities during the Student Lab program phase in one course. - 3.
 Failure to achieve 70% in the theory and/or technical components prior to any remedial activities in Rotation I or Rotation II in two courses according to the requirements described in the respective course syllabus/guidelines. - 4.
-Failure to achieve 70% in the theory and/or technical components after completion of remedial activities during Rotation I or Rotation II in two courses. - 5.
+Failure to achieve 70% in the theory and/or technical components after completion of remedial activities during Rotation I or Rotation II in one course. - 5.
 Dishonesty on a written examination, a laboratory test, or laboratory report. - 6.
-Failure to meet acceptable professional behaviors requirements. - 7.
-Dismissal from a clinical rotation site.
+Failure to meet acceptable professional behaviors requirements.